J.P. Cormier | Daniel Lapp

 Accolades aside - and there are many from people like Chet Atkins, Marty Stuart, Waylon Jennings and Gordon Lightfoot - JP sees himself as just a performer.
 He’s shy, but has a razor sharp wit and lightning sense of humour.
 He can be reserved or edgy to the point no return.
 He speaks for soldiers, first responders, other artists, the forgotten and lost.
 He speaks sometimes only for himself and refuses rebuttal.

 Of all the things he is, foremost he is an entertainer.
 One of the best.
-After you’ve seen what he does, we're certain you will too.
+After you’ve seen what he does, we're certain you will think so too.

 Born in Prince George, Daniel was the youngest son in a family where music was a natural part of life.
 With a grandfather, five uncles and his mother Charlotte all playing fiddle and a bevy of accordion playing aunts, family get-togethers always included good music.